 Do you struggle with your food photography composition?
 Maybe you understand the Golden Ratio intellectually, but you’re still unsure of exactly where to place your food and props on set.
 Where should you put your main food subject?
 What props should you use?
 Which way should the cutlery be facing?

-Rule-of-Thirds: A Guide to Composition for Food Photography will empower your creative process with bespoke templates that will take the mystery out of composing your food stories.
-Whether you're a beginner just starting to learn about composition, or a more advanced shooter who feels stuck-in-a-rut, the 42 templates featured in this book will instantly transform your food photography.
+Rule-of-Thirds: A Guide to Composition for Food Photography will empower your creative process with bespoke compositional designs that will take the mystery out of composing your food stories.
+Whether you're a beginner just starting to learn about composition, or a more advanced shooter who feels stuck-in-a-rut, the 42 designs featured in this book will instantly transform your food photography.

 The principles of photographic composition broken down for food photography, with lots of examples.
 Learn about the cropping tricks and small tweaks that can have a big impact on your images.

 I take you behind-the-scenes of my process and show you how I approached composing, lighting, and propping some of my most popular and best selling photographs.

 42 vectors to help you compose your food photography.
 Use these designs as a guide to help you with your set-ups and figure out where to place your food and props for maximum effect.

 ... and much, much more!

 With this three-part eBook, you'll have all the the tools at your fingertips to immediately improve your food photography composition.